IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

 ### Licensing Requirements

-The UCD server image will attempt to upload UCD license metrics(agent high-water mark) to the license service.
+The DevOps Deploy server image will attempt to upload DevOps Deploy license metrics(agent high-water mark) to the license service.
 For the upload to be successful, this chart needs IBM Licensing operator (a component of IBM Common Services) to be installed in the Openshift cluster.
 Please follow these [instructions](https://www.ibm.com/support/knowledgecenter/SSHKN6/installer/landing_installer.html) to install IBM Common services.

-Once the common services are installed, the IBM Licensing service can be made accessible to the UCD server by creating an OperandRequest resource to copy the license service secret(ibm-licensing-upload-token) and configmap(ibm-licensing-upload-config) to the namespace/project the UCD server will be installed in.
+Once the common services are installed, the IBM Licensing service can be made accessible to the DevOps Deploy server by creating an OperandRequest resource to copy the license service secret(ibm-licensing-upload-token) and configmap(ibm-licensing-upload-config) to the namespace/project the DevOps Deploy server will be installed in.
 Click [here](https://www.ibm.com/support/knowledgecenter/SSHKN6/installer/3.x.x/bind_info.html#license-bind) for more information.
 It is only required to create an OperandRequest resource with the ibm-licensing-operator information.
 Following is an example yaml file contents that would create an OperandRequest which was tested with IBM Common services 3.23.0.
-Add the following yaml to a file named operandrequest.yaml and then run `oc apply -f ./operandrequest.yaml` in the namespace/project where the UCD server will be installed.
+Add the following yaml to a file named operandrequest.yaml and then run `oc apply -f ./operandrequest.yaml` in the namespace/project where the DevOps Deploy server will be installed.

 ```yaml
 apiVersion: operator.ibm.com/v1alpha1